-Directors' Deferred Share Unit Plan
+Directors' Deferred Share Unit ("DSU") Plan

-The Corporation has adopted a deferred share unit ("DSU") plan for its independent directors.
-The DSU plan has two components: an "appointment grant" and a "continuous grant".
+The Corporation has adopted a deferred share unit plan (the "DSU Plan") for its independent directors.
+The DSU Plan has two components: an "appointment grant" and a "continuous grant".
 The appointment grant is provided to each newly appointed director.
 The number of DSUs issued for the appointment grant is equivalent to \$50,000, at the time of the grant.
 The appointment grant fully vests on the third anniversary of the grant date.
 The continuous grant provides for an annual issue of DSUs to eligible directors.
 The number of DSUs issued for the continuous grant is equivalent to \$7,500, at the time of the grant.
 One-third of the continuous grant vests annually on the anniversary of the grant date.
-On the date the participant ceases to be a director of the Corporation, the participant is paid a cash amount equal to the product obtained by multiplying the number of vested DSUs by the volume weighted average closing price of the Common Shares on the Toronto Stock Exchange for the 20 trading days prior to such date.
-The DSU plan is a cash plan.
+On the date the participant ceases to be a director of the Corporation, the participant is paid a cash amount equal to the product obtained by multiplying the number of vested DSUs by the volume weighted average closing price of the Common Shares on the TSX for the 20 trading days prior to such date.